icub-tech-iit/training-matlab-bldc-controller/2_Three-Phase_Inverter_to_drive_the_BLDC_motor/README.md

 The Three-Phase Inverter has been designed manually in order to better understand its properties.
 Note that a [pre-built](https://www.mathworks.com/help/physmod/sps/ref/converterthreephase.html) block is already provided by Simulink.

 __Note__: In this simulation you can observe that after the switch of the phases, the rotor reach a stationary angle position of 30 degrees.
 This is beacause of none other switches are performed.
+Due to the inertia attached to the motor, we can observe a quite overshooting around 30 degrees.

 ## Usage